 The Geological Formations In North Dakota's Theodore Roosevelt National Park Look Like Something From Another Planet

 Even though North Dakota isn’t known as a top destination for natural wonders, it definitely should be.
 There may not be towering mountain ranges or ocean-side cliffs, but there are some other-worldly geological formations on the prairie.
-The geological formations in North Dakota’s Theodore Roosevelt National Park are amazing examples of this, and here’s why:
+These geological formations in North Dakota at Theodore Roosevelt National Park are amazing examples of this, and here’s why: